-A durable power of attorney for financial matters allows for the person you designate to carry out your financial affairs during your period of incapacity.
+A durable POA for financial matters allows for the person you designate to carry out your financial affairs during your period of incapacity.

-A durable power of attorney for health care gives your designated person (sometimes called a “proxy”) the power to make health care decisions on your behalf.
+A durable POA for health care gives your designated person (sometimes called a “proxy”) the power to make health care decisions on your behalf.

 The powers that you grant to your attorney-in-fact in each of these documents may be as broad or as narrow as you like.
 For example, in the durable power of attorney for finances, the attorney-in-fact could be given only the power to pay your bills, or could be given complete control over all your financial decisions.